Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Conclusions

 To quantify these differences, we compare BNS and NSBH KNe across the optical $ugrizy$ bands using the post-peak decline distributions, constructed from the peak AB magnitude in a given band and the change in magnitude over a fixed interval after peak.
 This quantity is directly measurable from survey photometry, and the post-peak decay itself is independent of luminosity distance.
-Examining the full set of modeled bands, we find that the clearest separation appears in the blue $u$ band $2$ days after peak and in the redder $i$ band $10$ days after peak.
-In the $u$ band, typical BNS KNe fade by only $\sim 1$ mag within $2$ days of peak, whereas NSBH KNe typically fade by $\gtrsim 3$ mag over the same interval.
-In the $i$ band, the trend is reversed for most of the population: NSBH KNe generally decline more slowly over $10$ days than BNS KNe.
-This behavior follows from the ejecta properties that control the KN timescale and color evolution.
-In BNS mergers, the early blue emission receives a substantial contribution from the low opacity component, allowing the $u$ band light curve to remain comparatively bright after peak.
-By contrast, ejecta-producing NSBH mergers typically contain more neutron-rich material with larger effective opacities in both the dynamical and disk wind ejecta, which suppresses blue emission and drives a more rapid post-peak decline in the $u$ band.
-At the same time, these higher opacity components for NSBH events increase the diffusion time and shift more of the emission to later times and redder wavelengths, leading to a slower evolution in the $i$ band compared to BNS KNe.
+We summarize the separation between the two classes in each band with the AUC statistic ($0.5$ represents no model distinguishability whereas $1$ represents perfect separation), which reaches $\sim 0.99$ in the blue ($u$, $g$) and exceeds $\sim 0.95$ in $r$ and $i$ by $5$ days after peak (c.f.
+Figure~\ref{fig:auc_time}).
+Thus, the separation is cleanest in the blue $u$ and $g$ bands $5$ days after peak: in the $u$ ($g$) band, typical BNS KNe fade by $\gtrsim 6$ ($\gtrsim 4$) mag within $5$ days of peak, whereas NSBH KNe fade by only $\sim 3$ ($\sim 1$) mag over the same interval.
+The same ordering holds in the $i$ band, where NSBH KNe generally decline more slowly ($\sim 1-2$ mag) over $10$ days than BNS KNe ($\sim 3-6$ mag) (c.f.
+Figure~\ref{fig:fid_diff_eos}).
+We note that capturing the peak in any EM band is contingent on early localization and timely follow-up.
+In this light, Figure~\ref{fig:auc_time} can be used to identify the optimal band, i.e., the one that maximizes the AUC while allowing its peak to be located with minimal uncertainty.